nihospr01/OpenSpeechPlatform-2020B/README.md

 ## Running the system

 1. Open Xcode
-2. Open project file: R01-OSP-xcode
+2. Open project file: osp.xcodeproj
 3. Go to Product>scheme>Edit scheme
 4. Go to RUN > Arguments
 5. The system supports the various functionalities that have been enabled using the following arguments